mjr004/clean-code-java/README.md

   ```
   ✅ **Goog example**

-  However, in this version the Person clase only handles its functions and the Car class handles its own.
+  However, in this version the Person class only handles its functions and the Car class handles its own.
    ```java
    public class Person {